supertuxkart/stk-addons/README.md

 and system configuration.
 Save this file as `config.php` in the website root.
 Enable the debugging mode in the configuration file to assist with resolving any errors.

+Run `composer install` to download the php dependencies.
-Run `composer install` to download smarty and other dependencies.
+Run `bower install` to download the javascript and css dependencies.

 Register a new user using the web interface.
 Don't worry about configuring your SMTP server.
 After creating your user from the web interface, use a tool such as PHPMyAdmin